Montevallo Falcons: Men's soccer

-The team has been coach by Bruce Dietterle since 2013.
+The team has been coached by Bruce Dietterle since 2013.
 Trey Gregory has been the assistant since 2016.

 Men's cross country

 The men's cross country team was founded in 2010.
 Michael Marquardt was coach for the inaugural season, and was succeeded by current coach Tommy Barksdale.

 Softball

 In 2013, the board of trustees voted to start a women's softball program during the 2014–2015 competition season.
 This addition brought the number of university sports offered to 13.
 During the 2014-2015 year, a track stadium was built for the women's and newly formed men's track and field team in the fall.